 The amount of the decommissioning and restoration provision initially recognized is capitalized as part of the related asset's carrying value and amortized to earnings on the same basis as the underlying asset.
-The corresponding cost of decommissioning and restoration represents part of the cost of acquiring the future benefits of the operations.
+The corresponding cost of decommissioning and restoration represents part of the cost of acquiring the operations' future benefits.

-(ii) Other provisions: Provisions are recognized when a current legal or constructive obligation exists as a result of past events and it is probable that a reliably estimated outflow of resources will be required to settle the obligation.
+(ii) Other provisions: Provisions are recognized when a current legal or constructive obligation exists as a result of past events, and it is probable that settling the obligation will require a reliably estimated outflow of resources.
 Where material, provisions are discounted using a pre-tax risk adjusted interest rate specific to the obligation.

-j) Share-Based Compensation
+i) Share-Based Compensation